 - Installed on the Microsoft Hyper-V server where you want to create layers or publish layered images.
 For details, see Install the App Layering agent in the App Layering installation topic.

 - Registered with the App Layering appliance.
 For details, see Register with the App Layering appliance manually in the App Layering installation topic.

 To use the Hyper-V connector for layering or publishing, you:

-- Below the list of Connector Configurations, click the New button.
+- Click Add Connector Configuration.
 This opens a small dialog box.

-- Select the Hyper-V Connector Type.
+- Select the Microsoft Hyper-V Connector Type.
 Then click New to open the Connector Configuration page.

 - Complete the fields on the Connector Configuration page.
 For guidance, see the field definitions in the Hyper-V requirements section above.

 - Click the TEST button to verify that the appliance can access the location specified using the credentials supplied.

 - Click SAVE.
 The new connector configuration should now be listed on the Connector tab.

 By default, HTTPS is turned off and certificate errors are ignored, because the self-signed certificate that comes with the appliance would fail over HTTPS.
 When you upload your own certificate, you can configure the connector to use HTTPS and to stop ignoring certificate errors.

 If you want to enable HTTPS for Hyper-V